scparedes/spychronous/README.md

 3
 4
 ```
-Using a spychronous `Job`, you can parallel process the work and apply the function to each item in your list:
+Using a spychronous `Job`, you can parallel process the work by telling spychronous to apply the function to each item in your list:
 ```python
 >>> from spychronous import SynchronousJob as Job
 >>> plus_one_job = Job(func=get_plus_one, items=items)
 >>> plus_one_job.run_multi_processed()
 [2, 3, 4]
 ```
-Say you need _more_ arguments than an item from your list, like a `multiplier`:
+Now imagine your function changes to require _more_ arguments than simply an item from your list, like a `multiplier`:
 ``` python
 >>> from time import sleep
 >>> from random import random